CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 ### AuditConnection

 The `AuditConnection` object represents a logical connection to the Audit Web Service API or Elasticsearch datastore endpoint.
-It is a thread-safe object. ***You should expect this object to take some time to construct.
-The application should hold on to it and re-use it, rather than constantly re-construct it.***
+It is a thread-safe object. ***Please take into account that this connection object requires significant time to construct.
+The application should hold on to the connection object and re-use it, rather than re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a [`ConfigurationSource`](#ConfigurationSource) parameter, which is the standard method of configuration in CAF: